 Implementation optical layer SURFnet8In 2016 the tendering process for the optical layer was completed.
 ECI Telecom will provide the new optical layer for the SURFnet network.
-In 2017 we will implement this new optical layer.
+In 2017 and the first and second quarter of 2018, we will implement this new optical layer.

-The upgrading of the physical SURFnet network has been split into 2 phases.
-The first phase is the implementation of the optical layer, which illuminates the optical fibres.
-The optical layer forms the basis of the SURFnet network and delivers transport functionality to the service layer.
+The optical layer illuminates the optical fibres.
+This layer forms the basis of the SURFnet network and delivers transport functionality to the service layer.
 With the new optical layer from ECI Telecom, 100 Gbit/s transport capacity will be the standard and 400 Gbit/s will be possible.

 About the implementation process

 We will migrate the optical layer by branch - a chain of locations between 2 major hubs in the network.
 Taking a branch-based approach means that the implementation process will take a little longer but, that way, we avoid temporary interruptions to institutions' connections.
 When work is being carried out in a branch, there will be loss of resilience in part of the network.
 The institutions will be informed about this well in advance.
 By working mainly during the day and migrating on a location-by-location basis, we keep loss of resilience to a minimum.
 We're in control during the work.
 In the event of increased impact as a result of problems elsewhere in the network, the connections can be recovered quickly and easily.

 The engineers have been in training as preparation for the implementation process.
 On Friday, June 9th, we have deployed a 400 Gbit/s connection between Breda and Utrecht.
 With this link we have tested ECI’s Apollo platform on a new optical fibre that was not yet in use.
 At the end of June we started installing the new equipment.
 At the moment, all of the equipment is installed.